isi-buds/program-2022/project-descriptions/README.md

 ### Background

 Melioidosis is a severe infectious disease caused by the saprophytic Gram-negative bacterium Burkholderia pseudomallei.
-First identified in Myanmar (formerly Burma), it has most commonly been reported from Southeast Asia though it occurs throughout much of the tropical world (in Asia, Africa, and the Americas)..
+First identified in Myanmar (formerly Burma), it has most commonly been reported from Southeast Asia though it occurs throughout much of the tropical world (in Asia, Africa, and the Americas).
 While not officially categorized as a neglected tropical disease, its contribution to global morbidity and mortality is striking: an estimated 165,000 new infections occur annually with 89,000 resulting in death.

 Diagnosis of the disease is complicated by its wide range of clinical manifestations and because of the need for laboratory confirmation of the causative agent.
 Bacteremia, visceral abscesses and pneumonia frequently result from infection and the natural antibiotic resistances of B. pseudomallei makes treatment difficult and costly.
 Case fatality rates can be close to 50%, even for patients who receive appropriate treatment.